Support from other government agencies

 Apply for public housing – Work and Income external URL

-• Tenancy Services (MBIE) external URL external URL provides assistance with bonds and private residential tenancy issues, and hardship assistance for Bond.
+• Tenancy Services (MBIE) external URL provides assistance with bonds and private residential tenancy issues and hardship assistance for bonds.

 • Rent in advance and rent in arrears can be applied for through Work and Income, a part of MSD.